 LG's first teaser video for the G6 features the word waterproof (above), and since then it's released another video (below) which seemingly confirms the water resistant feature of its upcoming flagship phone.

 TechRadar's take: LG is going to play things safe in the design department this time round with a waterproof finish and a look which is more in line with the mainstream smartphone market.
 We're hopeful the leak images at the top of this section ring true, with the premium finish and slender bezels.

 LG G6 display

-TechRadar's take: A 5.7-inch QHD screen has been all but confirmed, so that's what we expect to see.
+TechRadar's take: The 5.7-inch, QHD+ screen has been confirmed, so that's what you'll get.

 LG G6 camera and battery